Joeytanwt/Portfolio/README.md

 I worked in the hospitality industry for 10 years and saw many businesses fail, this led me to switch careers to become a business developer.
 I'm currently leveling up my skills with a Specialist Diploma in Business Analytics and Applied Data Science and a Bachelor's Degree in Global Business Management.

-When I'm not knee-deep in data, you'll find me practicing my Spanish/Japanese or brainstorming my next project.
+When I'm not knee-deep in data, you'll find me practicing my Spanish and Japanese.
 Let's connect and explore how we can create something awesome together!